code-at-the-edge/curriculum-materials/content/learning/layouts/index.md

 }
 ```

-This ability that `border` has is because it is a `shorthand` property, which is a fancy way of saying it is a fast way of setting many values.
+`border` is a `shorthand` property.
+This is a fancy way of saying it is a fast way of setting many values.

 **Your turn**: